brentlintner/linus/TRACKER.md

 * Sometimes can print a diff if long running?
 (1.5 pro issue?)

+* If parts still an issue...
+    * Turn down temperature?

 * If model stops mid file, even if continue, it won't write the file
 * Files and tree data should be refreshed every time the project is resumed, depending on the flags enabled
 * Resume is really slow for giant files